 |Digital Creative Job Market||4,000|

 In addition to these official attendees, they estimated that over 100,000 individuals travel to Austin with no official credentials.
 Unfortunately, they don’t provide any detail on where this estimate comes from, so we can’t assume it’s very accurate.

-Another report by SXSW hotel shows that 12,431 individual hotel reservations were made in 2015.
-This seems like a more useful number, until you realize there are several problems with it.
+Another report by SXSW hotel shows 12,431 individual hotel reservations made in 2015.
+This count seems like a more useful number until you realize there are several problems with it.
 Specifically:

 - The figure only considers 69 official SXSW hotels.
 There are many other hotels in Austin.